klozn/10-javascript/50-web-development/30-angular/codelab04/README.md

     and returns a new observable of those transformed values.
   > For some more extensive info and a list on allowed RxJS operators: https://angular.io/guide/rx-library, https://rxjs.dev/api

+### Sort function
 - Now that we know what the pipe function does and which operators it allows us to combine, it's time to try and invoke this on our ``getPets()`` function.
 ``return this.http.get<Pet[]>(this._petsUrl)`` is currently returning an Observable based on the response we receive from our http call to our backend api.
   Try to extend this with a pipe that will map each value in our response to the correct position after sorting.
 Remember, we are receiving an ``Array of Pets`` so the ``sort`` function is available for this.
 If you did this correctly, refreshing your app should give you all the pets in a nicely sorted manner.
 If you're stuck, take a look at the examples provided in the Angular doc linked a bit up.
 It can help you writing the correct syntax.

+## Selecting
-- Time to show our pet's info!
+Time to show our pet's info!
 Nobody swipes right without some extra personal info on Tinder, right?! :grimacing: The flow for showing this extra info is:  **Click on pet -> pet info shows up to the right of the screen.**

+### Setting up the controller
-This means we will have to tell our application that the pet we *click* is a Pet object.
+- This means we will have to tell our application that the pet we *click* is a Pet object.
 For that Pet object, we want to display the name and the information.
 Declare a variable in ``profile-gallery.component.ts`` for a selectedPet, make sure to use the correct type and check if any other part of this class needs updating.
 Now create a method called ``selectPet()`` where you pass in a Pet as an argument.
 Make sure our current selectedPet is equal to the pet we passed in.

+### Listening to click events
 - In order to show this info in our app, our template needs some additional code as well.
 Take a look at the div that takes care of showing all our pets.
 We will have to add code below our ``*ngFor`` statement.
 We want to do two things here.
 First of all, we want to invoke our selectPet() function when someone clicks one of the pets.
 Second, the CSS artist that lives deep inside all of us wants to highlight the pet we clicked on, making sure we never mistake which pet is active at the moment.
 Let's start with the first requirement!

 - Binding actions to an event is pretty straightforward.
 We first need to determine what kind of event we'll be having, in our case it will be a ``click``.
 After this, we'll bind that click event to the function we want to execute, in our case this is
 ``selectPet()``.
 This can be added as a statement to the div where we also loop over our pets.
 The syntax for this is ``(event) = "functionToPerform()"``.

+### NgIf
 - Last step to make this first requirement work is adding a new section which shows us what we actually want to see.
 Binding a click event is not enough in this case, we need to specify what we want to put where on our screen as well.
 Start by adding the following code to your ``profile.gallery.component.ts`` file.
   ```